VixKrell/donate/README.md

-If you enjoy using my tools and want to support me, you can donate below...
+If you enjoy using my tools and want to support me, you can donate below.

 <br>